 Most of Malaysia’s best beaches are located on the many islands that dot its coast and this can be a great option.
 Most islands are easy to reach and the most popular ones, Penang and Langkawi, even have international airports so you can fly right in and be at one of the best beach destinations in Malaysia within an hour of arriving in the country.

-Batu Ferringhi won’t win any prizes for the the most beautiful beach in Malaysia but it does have character.
+Batu Ferringhi won’t win any prizes for the most beautiful beach in Malaysia and there can be problems with jellyfish, but it does have character.
 It also has buzz and the great food previously mentioned.
 I also loved that it has water sports readily available for a good price and I recommend you go parasailing while you are here.
 I consider it the best beach in Penang Malaysia for these reasons.

 Datai Bay Langkawi